 Kieron has individual meetings with every group member, ideally once a week.
 After each meeting you should make a plain text file that includes a summary of what has been discussed.
 This way Kieron can keep track of everyone's projects.
 The file should be emailed to Kieron with the subject "INDMEET YY/MM/DD".
 Please review last week's summary before the next meeting, so you can remind Kieron what you were supposed to accomplish (and explain why you've failed to do so...).

 Three times a year you should write up your progress in the form of a scientific paper.
-Specific rules for these write up assignments can be found here.
+Specific rules for these write up assignments used to exsist in written form, but were removed from the website prior to Ryan taking over the website.
 If you've already written a paper during the previous months you can hand that in.
 Kieron will try to give comments on your writing soon after you hand it in.

 If you send an email to Kieron make sure the subject of the email is descriptive.
 So if the subject of the email changes in an email conversation, don't just reply but change the subject as well.
 This makes it easier to find emails at a later point in time.
 Any attachments should also be put into the relevant directory in the pbe group account and the full path given in the email.